 If you opt to install a handheld showerhead/standard showerhead combo set, be aware local building codes vary in regards to whether two showerheads can be used simultaneously in the shower or not, and if they can what the flow rate of each can be.
 If two showerheads cannot be used simultaneously, then the installer will need to configure the piping inside the wall (I.e. using a diverter valve) so that only one showerhead can be turned on at a time.
 We recommend to contact your local building code department prior to selecting a handheld showerhead combo set to determine what flow rate and installation guidelines the showerheads must meet.

 Handheld Showerhead & Standard Showerhead Combo Sets on Amazon

 2. ADD HANDHELD SHOWERHEAD ONLY

-If you cannot easily unscrew any of the parts, consider one of the handheld showerhead models that attaches to the tub spout via a rubber cup.
-As noted in the guide above, this type typically features a “universally” sized cup, which notably will fit some tub spouts well, but unfortunately does not fit all tub spouts well because spouts can differ widely in their size and shape.
+If you (or your handyman) cannot easily unscrew any of the existing parts, consider one of the handheld showerhead models that attaches to the tub spout via a rubber cup.
+As noted in the guide above, this type typically features a “universally” sized cup, which notably will fit some tub spouts well, but unfortunately does not fit all tub spouts well because spouts can differ so vastly in their size and shape.
 If the cup fits your tub spout too loosely, an O-clamp or metal worm gear clamp can be purchased and attached around the outside of the cup to hold it pressed more tightly against the spout.

-If the plumbing in your home is new and it is easy to unscrew all parts, then any of the options in the list of showerhead types in the guide above would be viable options from an installation standpoint.
-So, the next consideration for you to take into account would be how many people are living in your household.
+If the plumbing in your home is new and it is easy to unscrew all of the parts, then any of the options in the list of showerhead types in the guide above would be viable options from an installation standpoint.
+If this is the case, the next consideration for you to take into account would be how many people are living in your household.
 Visit the section below on “Household Situation” for more tips.